Honey and Cinnamon Benefits: Are 2 Superfoods Better Than 1? - Dr. Axe

 Conclusion

-• Honey and cinnamon are two superfoods that can help boost immunity, fight allergies and diabetes, promote detoxification, and fight UTIs.
+• Honey and cinnamon are two superfoods that can help boost immunity, fight allergies and diabetes, promote detoxification, and combat UTIs.
 They are also beneficial for skin, cardiovascular, cognitive and dental health.

 • It’s easy to add cinnamon and honey into your health regime.
 You can combine half teaspoon of powdered cinnamon, one teaspoon of honey and one cup of water.
 You can also add cinnamon and honey to your smoothies, tea, breakfast bowls and baked goods.